leomotors/cocoa-grader/README.md

 ## 🔪 Cutting Edge

-Branch `future-lib` contains `cocoa-discord-utils` in the version that is not published on npm yet.
-Error will surely occur.
+Branch `future-lib` (if is ahead of main) contains `cocoa-discord-utils` in the version that is not published on npm yet.
+Error will surely occur if you run it.

+## 🔧 Adding a problem

+Create a folder with problem ID as the name of it

+Inside that folder, you should have manifest.json

+For schema of manifest.json please look [here](./src/grader/problems.ts) or at src/problems of [stupid-problems](https://github.com/Leomotors/stupid-problems)

 ## 🖼️ Gallery of Cocoa Grader